 Incorporated in 1636 and named after the Wampanoag word for “cold brook,” Scituate is rich with history.
 Many large sailing ships were built along the North River in the 1800s, and the harbor has served as a commercial fishing port for more than a century.
 Not surprisingly, the town has an extremely active Historical Society, as well as a motivated Economic Development Commission.
 When you take a peek at the town’s events and festivals calendar, you get the sense that Scituate clearly celebrates its past and present.
 Scituate has a lot going on.

 There are several different recognized and named parts to the town including First, Second, and Third Cliffs; The Glades, Hummarock, Egypt, Sand Hills, Minot, Greenbush, North Scituate, and The Harbor.
 The Harbor encompasses both the inner harbor and the thriving business district that surrounds it.
 Once a quiet fishing village, Scituate has grown into a vibrant community worthy of a visit by car, rail or, of course, boat.

 The harbor is picturesque, but also well protected and easy to navigate.
 Boaters approaching from any direction can simply pick up the red-white “SA” gong a half-mile east of the harbor then follow the well-marked channel through the breakwater and past the iconic Old Scituate Lighthouse.

-In terms of transient accommodations, Scituate is served by a yacht club and several marinas, including two managed by the town and harbormaster’s office: Cole Parkway Marina and the Maritime Center at Scituate Marine Park.
+In terms of transient accommodations, Scituate is served by a yacht club and several marinas, including two managed by the town and harbormaster’s office: Cole Parkway Marina and the Scituate Maritime Center.
 The latter is a multi-use facility with a fully operational boatyard, as well as slips, showers and a function room with an outside deck.

 Trailer-boat access is equally good, as the harbor has a free, all-tide ramp with a courtesy float and ample parking.

 While filming the Scituate episode of New England Boating TV, our crew stayed at the Inn at Scituate Harbor, a comfortable, convenient spot right in the heart of it all.
 The Inn is one of a handful of accommodations in town and provides a Continental breakfast and harbor views from every single room.